Is Functional Medicine Covered By Insurance

 In addition, if your doctor is spending enough time with you (both in person and afterwards researching your unique case) to get to the root of your issue, using advanced testing that takes more time and knowledge to interpret, and then personalizing your treatment plan to include natural therapies, the most likely answer is no, it’s not covered by insurance.

 Many treatments in functional medicine are considered “alternative” because they don’t involve a medication for symptoms, but rather supplement an individual’s unique needs.
+Our foundational bundle contains vitamins we find the majority of our patients are deficient.
 Functional medicine doctors understand that what works for you might not work for the other 99 people in the study, because you have a unique genome, microbiome, and lifestyle – factors that aren’t considered in mainstream medicine recommendations.

 Insurance-free practices allows for: